The Wood Where Stories Sing - Book of the Week!

 Write a Review

 A woman appears on the Holmes' doorstep, insisting her twin sister is still alive and missing despite her husband declaring her dead.
 Enola's old friend Lady Cecily vanishes into London, and she must find her before she's returned to her boor of a father.
-And when a publisher goes missing and his friend refuses to work with a young woman, Enola goes head to head with her famous brother Sherlock.
+And when a publisher goes missing and his friend refuses to work with a young woman, Enola goes head-to-head with her famous brother Sherlock.

 Enola Holmes: The Graphic Novels: The Case of the Black Barouche, The Case of the Elegant Escapade, and The Case of the Mark of the Mongoose Reviews | Toppsta